 Here are some more photos of my completed ornaments.

+This ornament would be so cute next to this DIY mini art easel ornament as well.
 If you’re making this or any holiday crafts from our blog, please tag us on Instagram so we can see!
 We love seeing your projects! xx.
 Elsie

 Credits//Author: Elsie Larson.
 Photography: Amber Kelly.